-The program is primarily used to fund commercial, industrial, community facility, and mixed-use real estate projects, as well operating businesses located in qualifying Census tracts.
-Qualifying Census tracts, known as Low-Income Communities (LICs), are determined by income and poverty data from the most recent Census.
+The program is primarily used to fund commercial and industrial developments, community facilities, operating businesses, and mixed-use projects located in qualifying Census tracts.
+While NMTC can support a wide variety of project types, all projects need to create positive community impacts that can be quantified and documented.
 NMTCs can also be layered with many different financing sources, such as traditional debt, grants, tax increment financing and Historic Tax Credits.